keithga/MDTLTIPSSampleAction/README.md

 First off, copy the DLL to the 'c:\program files\Microsoft Deployment Toolkit\bin\' folder.

-Secondly, we'll need to modify the actions.xml file.
+Secondly, we'll need to add an <action> element to the actions.xml file.

 ```xml
 <action>